Careers360 Logo

 Class 11 Chemistry Practical Exam Marks Distribution (30 Marks)

 The practical test consists of various experiments, projects, and answering viva.
-In the table below you’ll find the marks distribution of the practical exam.
+In the table below, you’ll find the distribution of marks for the practical exam.

 Class 11 Chemistry Practical Exam Marks Distribution